nasderidaq/wordle3/README.md

 ## Results

-The answer to the question posed in the Riddler appears to be `trace`, resulting in 1388 success for a rate of 59.95% (1 word shy of exactly 60%).
+The answer to the question posed in the Riddler appears to be `trace`, resulting in 1388 successes for a rate of 59.95% (1 word shy of exactly 60%).

 | word  | score | by # guesses | feedback | word  | score | by # guesses |
 |-------|-------|--------------|----------|-------|-------|--------------|